-New York Life not only has a history of enduring national crises and emerging stronger than before, we even have a history of a yearlong anniversary celebration being upended by a crisis.
-As we proudly but respectfully mark the company’s 175th anniversary on April 12 in the middle of the coronavirus pandemic, we are reminded of a similar situation 75 years ago…
+New York Life not only has a history of enduring national crises and emerging stronger than before, we even have a history of a year-long anniversary celebration being upended by a crisis in 1945, much like our 175thanniversary was in 2020.
+As we proudly but respectfully mark the company’s 176th anniversary on April 12, as the coronavirus pandemic continues, we are reminded of a similar situation 76 years ago…

 Thousands of hours and a great deal of money went into planning events to celebrate our big company anniversary.
 We arranged parties, conferences, and a national meeting in New York City for our leading agents.
 But it was all put aside because there were more important things to address.
 The nation was in the middle of a terrible crisis, and New York Life was focused, as always, on ensuring the health and well-being of its employees, agents, clients, and communities.